Ehsan-Hussain-for-work/Unix_Project_PersonalConsole/CHOICES.md

 - Fallout 1 & Fallout 2 are also classic retro-styled games which would minimize the risk of compatibility issues with a console made for more older games.

 #### Various Considerations:
 For the future, we plan to use Raspberry Pi OS due to the fact it is optimized for the raspberry pi hardware.
-It also supports Box86/64 and Wine, which are softwares needed to run games that aren't as simple as arcaide ones.
-AntiMicroX might be required to convert the joystick and button inputs of the handheld console into keyboard inputs for the computer games, as the Game Hat driver might not work with games that aren't suported by RetroPie.
+It also supports RetroPi. which is a software needed to run games that aren't as simple as arcade ones.We initially wanted to use Box86/64 and Wine but decided against it and instead chose to use RetroPie and DosBox instead, as they are a lot simpler and straightforward and also there is a tutorial on the gamehat website for how to use them.